We look at sleep training approaches, whether they work and the impact on you and your baby.

 Do you need to sleep train your baby?

-We know there are many reasons why young babies, in particular, need to sleep little and often.
+We know there are many reasons why babies need to sleep little and often.

 If you do want to try sleep training, it’s important to be realistic about how often and why your baby wakes frequently.
-You should also make sure there aren’t any physical or medical reasons for frequent night waking, such as reflux or colic.
+You could also consider if there are other reasons for frequent night waking, such as reflux or colic.

 What is sleep training?